ShVerni/Raspberry-Pi-VPN-Gateway/README.md

 You'll be prompted to reboot, do so.

 ### Run Installation Script
-__Note:__ This script is designed to run on a clean installation of Raspbian or a device that has already had this script run on it, running it on a previously configured device could cause problems.
+__Note:__ This script is designed to run on a clean installation of Raspbian or a device that has already had this script run on it, running it on a previously configured device could cause problems and overwrite the previous settings.

 Things you'll need to know before running this script:
 * The IP address of your current gateway (router), usually something like 192.168.0.1 or 192.168.1.1.